iotaledger/bee-rfcs/text/0034-ternary-hash.md

 Following the sponge metaphor, an input provided by the user is `absorb`ed, and an output will be `squeeze`d from the data structure. `digest` is a convenience method calling `absorb` and `squeeze` in one go.
-The `*_into` versions of these methods are for passing a buffer into which the calculated hashes are written.
+The `*_into` versions of these methods are for passing a buffer, into which the calculated hashes are written.
 The internal state will not be cleared unless `reset` is called.

 ### Design of `CurlP`

-`CurlP` is designed as a hash function that acts on a `T1B1` binary-encoded ternary buffer, with a hash length of `243` trits and an inner state of `729`:
+`CurlP` is designed as a hash function, that acts on a `T1B1` binary-encoded ternary buffer, with a hash length of `243` trits and an inner state of `729`:

 ```rust